onassar/PHP-JSON-Validation/README.md

 Otherwise, if the checkbox is not checked, **SchemaValidator** does not go ahead with the email validation sub-rule, and is also not considered a failure due to the checkbox not being checked.

+### error (suggested)
+I listed this property as *suggested*, rather than *optional*, as it is in no way used by the validating engine.
+It is rather useful in the error handling phases of a validation flow.

+If included, this property ought to (but is not required) be an object containing the property that failed (eg. the name, as a string, of the input that was being tested against) along with an error message for the failure.

+While in reality it could be anything (eg. an error code that is then logged; a url that the user is then redirected to), the above use-case has worked pretty solid for me.
+See below for examples of how localization could be used with errors.

 Flexibility
 ===